 (viii) A statement under penalty of perjury from a company officer of the provider with personal knowledge and responsibility certifying that the provider complies with state and federal accounting, cost allocation, and cost adjustment rules pertaining to incumbent local exchange companies;

-(f) A sworn statement by a company officer certifying that the company complies with state and federal accounting, cost allocation, and cost adjustment rules pertaining to incumbent local exchange companies;
+(f) A sworn statement by an officer of the provider certifying that the provider complies with state and federal accounting, cost allocation, and cost adjustment rules pertaining to incumbent local exchange companies;

 A complete copy of the FCC Form 481 the provider filed with the Federal Communications Commission for the calendar year preceding the year in which the provider is filing the petition; if the provider does not submit FCC Form 481 to the Federal Communications Commission, the provider must file with the commission the same information required to complete that form;

-(g) Information detailing the number of residential and business local exchange access lines and broadband customers the provider or its affiliate served as of December 31st for each of the prior two years, and the unbundled monthly basic rate or charges charged to for each customer class category; and
+(g) Information detailing the number of residential and business local exchange access lines and broadband connections the provider or its ISP affiliate served as of December 31st for each of the prior two years, and the unbundled monthly basic rate(S) or charges(S) charged to applicable to each customer class category; and

-(h) A sworn statement under penalty of perjury from a by a company officer of the provider certifying that if it receives program support the provider will continue to provide communications and broadband services pursuant to its tariffs on file with the commission throughout its service territory in Washington for which it is seeking and receives program support during the entirety of the year in which the provider is applying for support from the program;.
+(h) A sworn statement under penalty of perjury from a by an officer of the provider of the provider certifying that if it receives program support the provider will continue to provide communications services pursuant to its tariffs on file with the commission throughout the provider's service territory in Washington for which it is seeking and receives program support and the provider or its ISP affiliate will contintue to provide broadband services during the entirety of the year in which the provider is applying for support from the program;.

-(i) A sworn statement by a company officer certifying that the provider is in compliance with the Federal Communications Commission's obligations for deployment of broadband at speeds specified by the Federal Communications Commission that apply to the provider; and
+(i) A sworn statement by an officer of the provider certifying that the provider is in compliance with the Federal Communications Commission's obligations for deployment of broadband at speeds specified by the Federal Communications Commission that apply to the provider; and

 (j) Satisfaction of at least one of the following eligibility criteria:

-(i) Eligibility Criteria One: A sworn statement by a company officer certifying that the provider commits to the deployment of broadband to the number of locations the commission has determined by order.
+(i) Eligibility Criterion One: A sworn statement by an officer of the provider certifying that the provider commits to the deployment of broadbandconsistent with the provider's broadband plan.
 Such deployment obligations are in addition to any Federal Communications Commission deployment requirements.
-Additionally, a company is subject to review of its rate of return.
-A provider that elects to petition under this category is subject to financial reporting requirements as described in Section E.
+Additionally, a provider that elects to petition under this category is subject to review of its rate of return and financial reporting requirements as described in subection (e).

-(ii)Eligibility Criteria Two: A sworn statement by a company officer certifying that the provider commits to the deployment of broadband to the number of locations the commission has determined by order.
+(ii)Eligibility Criterion Two: A sworn statement by an officer of the provider certifying that the provider commits to the deployment of broadband to the number of locations the commission has determined by order.
 Such deployment obligations are in addition to any Federal Communications Commission deployment requirements.

-(iii) Eligibility Criteria Three: A sworn statement by a company officer certifying that the provider has already met the Federal Communications Commission’s total deployment obligations associated with federal high-cost support as of June 30, 2020 and that during the 2018 or 2019 calendar year, the provider has proactively deployed broadband to the number of locations the commission has determined by order.
+(iii) Eligibility Criterion Three: A sworn statement by an officer of the provider certifying that the provider has already met the Federal Communications Commission’s total deployment obligations associated with federal high-cost support as of the date of the petition and that since January 1, 2018, the provider and/or its ISP affiliate has deployed broadband to the number of locations the commission has determined by order.

-(iv) Category Four: A sworn statement by a company officer certifying that broadband service is available to 100 percent of locations within the provider’s study area, and committing to making broadband service available to any new locations.
+(iv) Eligibility Criterion Four: A sworn statement by an officer of the provider certifying that broadband service is available to 100 percent of locations within the portion of the provider’s service area for which the provider seeks program support, and committing to making broadband service available to any new locations.